megorka/megorka/README.md

 <h2 align="left">Hi 👋!
 My name is Egor and I'm a newbie Python developer since 2024 from Russia</h2>

+# 💫About Me :
+- 😎 I'm Egor, a newbie C# and Python developer since 2023

+- 🔭 I’m currently working on nothing

+- ❓ When project broken my team asked me for fix errors

+- ⚡ Fun fact: I like when my team working with me

 ###

 <div align="center">